What is achromatopsia?

 Genetic tests

-Genetic testing may also be performed to confirm an achromatopsia diagnosis.
+Genetic testing may also be performed with the assistance of a genetic counselor to confirm an achromatopsia diagnosis.
 Knowing the hereditary factors behind this condition can help parents understand the likelihood of passing it on to future children.

 Treatment and management